THIS YEAR'S EXPLORATORIO

 1. Concert black for Sunday morning ***bring a change of clothes for the rest of the day if you like

 2. For ExplOratorio wear concert level of formality but in fun and energizing colors.
-Consider the "recurrence" theme, maybe red shirt, purple pants, red socks, etc.
+Consider the concert theme if that helps.

 3. Those performing in Out of the Box wear whatever you like